Showing posts with label Tirupattur District. Show all posts

 HOW TO REACH:

-The temple is about 2 KM from Vaniyambadi Bus stand and Railway Station, 18 KM from Ambur, 24 KM from District Capital Tirupattur and 267 KM from Chennai.
+The temple is about 2 km from Vaniyambadi Bus Stand and Railway Station, 18 km from Ambur, 24 km from the District Capital Tirupattur, and 267 km from Chennai.

 LOCATION: CLICK HERE